OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 - Let two users encrypt a file.
 If this results in the same encrypted file, the app uses a static encryption key.
 Access to the encrypted file is necessary to confirm this weakness.
 - if two different users are able to generate the same hash for the same file, then no (or an indequate) salt has been used.
-- IVs are usually stored in plain-text at the beginning of a file; compare different encrypted files and check if their encrypted representation does not contain identical IVs.
+- [Initialization vectors (IVs)](http://www.cryptofails.com/post/70059609995/crypto-noobs-1-initialization-vectors) are usually stored in plain-text at the beginning of a file; compare different encrypted files and check if their encrypted representation does not contain identical IVs.

 #### Remediation